-But thou, O Lord, art a shield for me; my glory, and the lifter up of mine head.
+But You, O LORD, are a shield for me, My glory and the One who lifts up my head.
 (Psalms 3:3)

 God did not keep Daniel from being exposed to the lions but He did protect Daniel from the lions.
 God carefully guarded and watched over Daniel, keeping him from being harmed by the lions.

 We will go through the fire and we will go through the water, but the fire will not burn us and the water will not overflow us.

 When you pass through the waters, I will be with you; and through the rivers, they shall not overflow you.
 When you walk through the fire, you shall not be burned, nor shall the flame scorch you.
 (Isaiah 43:2)